 As far as subject is concerned, the project turns the spotlight on an aspect which unquestionably constitutes one of Cristóbal Balenciaga’s main contributions to the history of fashion: the introduction of new silhouettes.
 The tonneau line of 1947, the semi-fit of 1951, the balloon skirt of 1953, the tunic of 1955, the sack dress and the baby-doll of 1957 soon became landmarks in the history of fashion.

-Starting from this idea, and directly studying the work of the creator from Getaria at his Museum, the participants have since developed, as an individual project by each student.
+Starting from this idea, and directly studying the work of the creator from Getaria at his Museum, the participants will develope an individual project by each student.